 NOTE: If you are planning to use your current data connection/token for automated processes, we recommend that you use a generic account for token generation when the login box appears (e.g. sales_automation@mycompany.com instead of bob_smith@mycompany.com).
 When you use a personal account which is tied to a specific employee profile and that employee leaves the company, the token may become invalid and any automated processes using that token will fail.
 Another potentially unwanted effect of using a personal token is incorrect logging; the API calls (e.g. Read, Edit, Delete, Upload) made with that token will record the specific user as performing the calls instead of an automated process.Fill in all required parameters and set optional parameters if needed:

-Once the data source has been configured, you can preview data.
-Select the Preview tab and use settings similar to the following to preview data:
+Once the data source connection has been configured, it's time to configure the SQL query.
+Select the Preview tab and then click Query Builder button to configure the SQL query:

 Click OK to finish creating the data source.

-Video instructions
+Video Tutorial

 Read DropBox data in UiPath Studio (workstation)